MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/setup-mobile-offline-for-admin.md

 ## Known issues

 **Business Process Flows**: Business process flows are not supported for mobile offline.
 When you are offline, business process flows grids and views will not be available and business process flows will not be rendered on records that are opened in offline mode.
 If a record containing a business process flow was loaded prior to going offline, business process flow functions, such as move next or move previous will not work.
-Branching conditions will not be evaluated and recommendations on steps will not be displayed.
+Business process flows support the ability to branch to a different set of stages, based on conditions defined on fields of the record.
+In offline mode, these conditions to determine the next set of stages in the business process flows will not be evaluated.

 **Qualify a lead**: When a lead created in mobile offline is qualified and when the user goes online, the business process stage will still show the  qualify stage.
 The user will have to manually click **Next stage** to move to the next stage.